Why Contingency Plans are a Must

 What are Contingency Plans?

 Contingency plans help you prepare for the unexpected, it forces you to plan out the most suitable route of action in response to a possible disaster or any other company hinderance.
-You will have first carried out a risk assessment plan and produce your contingency plan as a result.
+You will have first written your business plan, carried out a risk assessment plan and produce your contingency plan as a result.
 It reduces or negates the risk should it actually happen.
 Contingency plans are essential to acting quickly and appropriately, minimising any negative backlash.

 Planning for a Crisis